 The term “bankruptcy” is associated with extreme and negative situations that may force you to wind your operations.
 But when your business fails and your debt is out of control, filing for bankruptcy can partially ease the situation and get the debt collectors off your back.
 The overall process may be tedious, but there is a likelihood of having financial improvements during the break.

 In this article, you’ll find all the information you need about what bankruptcy is, what types there are, when to file bankruptcy, how to rebuild your credit after one, and more.

 What is Bankruptcy?

-Bankruptcy is a legal process through which individuals or businesses who are unable to repay debts to creditors seek relief.
+Bankruptcy is a legal process through which individuals or businesses who cannot repay debts to creditors seek relief.

-It is used in the legal framework to define a process where a business not capable of repaying its debts takes a reprieve from its creditors.
+It is used in the legal framework to define a process where a business cannot repay its debts takes a reprieve from its creditors.